kohirens/version-release/README.md

 3. Automatically publish a new release tag on GitHub (will fail if the calculated release already exists).

+## What Determines a Release

+For sanity purposes.
+This application defines "Release" and "Unreleased" as such.

+*Release*
+A release is an annotated tag that points to Git commit, and any commits that came before it, in reverse chronological order by committer date.

+All commits are considered to be part of that release, until you hit another annotated tag or the first commit.

+**Unreleased**
+Are commits that do not fall under an annotated tag.

 ## CI/CD Pipeline Integration

 Make use of the Auto Version Release Docker image to integrate with any